saranya0207/FinalReport_DataManagement/README.md

-# Analysis of COVID-19 Cases in Malaysia Using Apache Spark and Hive
+# Analysis of COVID-19 Cases in Malaysia from 2020 to 2025
 <img width="1000" height="300" alt="image" src="https://github.com/user-attachments/assets/709ea15a-2d4b-43c8-a5ae-3a3a212c7340" />

 ## Overview